scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 - Methods can consist of many lines, or just one line
 - Providing the `end methodName` portion after the method body is also optional, and is only recommended for long methods

 Here are two examples of a one-line method named `add` that takes two `Int` input parameters.
 The first version explicitly shows the method’s `Int` return type, and the second does not:

 ```scala
 def add(a: Int, b: Int): Int = a + b
 def add(a: Int, b: Int) = a + b
 ```

-It is recommended to annotate publically visible methods with their return type.
+It is recommended to annotate publicly visible methods with their return type.
 Declaring the return type can make it easier to understand it when you look at it months or years later, or when you look at another person’s code.